-Evomela Approval History
+Evomela FDA Approval History

 Evomela (melphalan) is an alkylating agent used as a high-dose conditioning treatment prior to stem cell transplantation in patients with multiple myeloma (MM), and for the palliative treatment of patients with MM for whom oral therapy is not appropriate.

 FDA approval of Evomela was based on its bioequivalence to the standard melphalan formulation (Alkeran) in a Phase 2 clinical study.
 It marks the first new formulation of melphalan developed since its initial approval in 1964.